JKSNS/Web/prestashop/README.md

    - For example: `http://YOUR_SERVER_IP/prestashop`
 2. You should see the **PrestaShop Installation Assistant** screen.

+**note:** If you don't see the prestashop site but there's been "https://" added to the beginning of your web query, you must remove that and directly navigate to `YOUR_SERVER_IP/prestashop` since TLS has not been configured.

 ## 2. License Agreements & System Compatibility

 1. **Select your preferred language** and click **Next**.